 Where Can You Start?

 You can follow some main themes in ethics literature when generating questions for reflection-in-action for design decision points: copyright, learner privacy, accessibility, diversity, conflict of interest, professionalism and confidence, equity, sustainability, and efficacy (Moore & Griffing, 2022).
-You can also start embracing and applying the ethics as design framework in your work by considering the following list of questions inspired by the draft Digital Literacy Framework (2022):
+You can also start embracing and applying the ethics as design framework in your work by considering the following list of questions inspired by the B.C.’s Post-Secondary Digital Learning Strategy, Digital Literacy Framework:

 - Does your design follow privacy, informed consent, inclusion, and accessibility principles and laws in digital spaces?